tjhickey724/discrete_math/notes/propositional_calculus/InferenceRules.md

 # Inference Rules for Propositional Calculus

-We say that two formulas $F_1$ and $F_2$ are equivalent, writted $F_1\equiv F_2$ if they hae the same values on all interpretations.
+We say that two formulas $F_1$ and $F_2$ are equivalent, writted $F_1\equiv F_2$ if they hae the same values on all interpretations, i.e. they have the same truth tables.

 We can think of the Propositional Calculus as a kind of Algebra (called Boolean Algebra) and we can apply operations on these formula that are very similar to the standard operations